• Home

 There are many forms of fasting.

 Apple cider vinegar is the KING of fasting beverages.
 I actually recommend the use of ACV daily.
-I'll be posting the many benefits of ACV later.
-For now the important word is acetic acid, aids the breakdown of toxins and is antimicrobial.
+The important element of ACV is acetic acid, aids the breakdown of toxins and is antimicrobial.
+Apple cider vinegar is extremely alkalizing to the body.
+It will clear over acid conditions such as gout in hours.
+Supports the breakdown of kidney stones and gallstones, improves the microbiome as it provides probiotics from the fermentation process.

 Recipe #1